Getting a Temporary Restricted License (TRL)

 Know the status of your license.
 Pay attention to whether your license or your driving privileges have been:

 Each of these means something different.
 Each can have a big impact on whether or not you can get your license back, or if you can get a TRL.
 These sanctions can occur for many different reasons.
 Some of the more common reasons are explained below.

 SUSPENDED LICENSE: You lose permission from the IDOT to drive for a certain period of time.
-This is often due to a Driving while Under Influence (DUI) charge (sometimes called OWI-Operating While Intoxicated) or other traffic-related violations or false use of a license.
+This is often due to traffic-related violations or false use of a license.
 Your license may also be suspended if you have unpaid court fines, penalties, surcharges or court costs.

 REVOKED LICENSE: The IDOT has terminated your permission to drive because you have been convicted of a certain crime.
 These include a felony involving a car, failing to stop at an accident, lying about who owns a car, two convictions for reckless driving, drag racing or creating a police chase.
 Certain drug offenses will also cause a license revocation.

 BARRED LICENSE: The IDOT and courts have decided that you are a "Habitual Offender" due to many legal violations involving a motor vehicle, including Driving While Suspended, Revoked or Barred.
 If you receive a bar, you have the right to a hearing and will probably need an attorney to help you at the hearing.
 A barred license can last from 1 to 6 years..

 Can I apply for a TRL any time my license is suspended?

 No. A TRL is not always an option.
 You should call the IDOT if you are not sure whether you can get a TRL.
 For example, a TRL is not available when a person's license has been suspended for unpaid child support.